paulbradish/awesome-digital-marketing/README.md

 __Affiliate Management__ is the act of recruiting new affiliates (or partners) into your program, manage the onboarding process, and ensuring that their audiences are aligned with your target market.
 ### Affiliate Management Services
 * [PartnerStack](https://partnerstack.com/) - Helps you recruit, engage, and scale your entire ecosystem of partners — from affiliates to referral and reseller partners.
+## Automation
+### Digital Automation
+* [If This Then That (IFTTT)](https://ifttt.com/) - Connect, integrate, and automate.
+Founded on the belief that every thing tech works better together, IF configured correctly you can automate some otherwise boring marketing and automation tasks.
 ## Content Marketing
 ### Content Research
 * [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
 It unearths troves of data, in an effective and easy to use way.